gmh5225/MalDec-EDR/README.md

 # What is MalDec-EDR ?

-MalDec-EDR is a solution for malware attacks for Unix systems, with kernel-level solutions [Documentation](documentation)
+MalDec-EDR is a Unix system solution designed to detect anomalies and malware attacks using kernel-level mechanisms.
+For more information, please refer to the [Documentation](documentation).

 # Development Process